 - 1. The members of the Audit Committee are composed of two (2) Independent Directors and one (1) Non-executive director. - 2.
 The Chairman of the Audit Committee is an Independent Director. - 3.
 The Committee convened four (4) meetings in 2023. - 4.
 The Committee had an executive meeting with the external and internal auditors. - 5.
 Recommended the appointment of the external auditors to the Board. - 6.
 Reviewed the external auditor's audit plans, fees and schedules and any related services proposals - 7.
 Reviewed and pre-approved the non-audit services provided to the Company by its internal/external auditor prior to Board approval. - 8.
 Ensured that the external auditor met the rotation requirements for handling partners pursuant to SRC Rule 68(3)(b)(iv) and SEC Memorandum Circular No. 8 Series of 2003. - 9.
 Reviewed and discussed with the management and external auditors the consolidated financial statements ended December 31, 2023 including audit and accounting issues of the Company's subsidiaries, material transactions with related parties, accounting policies, and audit results prior to recommendation to Board for approval and to dissemination to stockholders and the public. - 10.
-Assessed the integrity and independence of external auditors and exercising effective oversight in reviewing and monitoring the external auditor's independence and objectivity and the effectiveness of the audit process.
+Assessed the integrity and independence of external auditors and exercising effective and the effectiveness of the audit process.